 Any or all of such information may be included by specific reference from other documents, including offering memoranda of securities issues with respect to which AMP or a MOP is an "obligated person" (within the meaning of the Rule), which have been filed with the MSRB via EMMA or the Securities and Exchange Commission.
-If the document included by specific reference is a final Official

-Statement, it must be available from the MSRB via EMMA.
+If the document included by specific reference is a final Official Statement, it must be available from the MSRB via EMMA.
 AMP shall clearly identify each such other document so included by specific reference.

 5. REPORTING OF LISTED EVENTS.
-AMP will provide in a timely manner to the MSRB via EMMA, if any, notice of any of the Listed Events, if material.
+AMP will provide in a timely manner not in excess of ten business days after the occurrence of the event to the MSRB via EMMA, if any, notice of any of the Listed Events